Creating a community that thrives

 Read Across Glenelg

-Inspired by Children’s Book Week and becoming “United Through Books” United Way Glenelg wanted to engage parents and children in every home.
-A major challenge is overcoming low parental literacy
+Inspired by Children’s Book Week and the idea of “United Through Books,” United Way Glenelg aims to engage parents and children in every home.
+A major challenge in achieving this

 Partnering with local organisations to create community impact